 Why is DMHA banned as an ingredient in dietary supplements?

 According to FDA, DMHA is a new dietary ingredient lacking evidence for safe use, and therefore “…dietary supplements containing DMHA would be adulterated for containing an unsafe food additive.”
 This means DMHA should not be used as an ingredient in dietary supplements.
-Because of this, DMHA is on the OPSS list of DoD-prohibited ingredients.
+Because of this, DMHA is on the DoD Prohibited Dietary Supplement Ingredients list.

 Some marketing claims have represented DMHA as a “natural” extract of aconite (including Aconitum kusnezoffii), Juglans regia, or Kigelia africana.
 If a plant-based ingredient on a label includes a statement that it provides DMHA, then it is not approved for use in dietary supplements, and the product carrying the label is adulterated.